auditOne/documentation/markdowns/How_to_vote_on_governance.md

 ### **2. Select your vote**

-Once you've read through the proposal and formed you answer, click on one of the four options.
+Once you've read through the proposal and formed your answer, click on one of the four options.

 <img width="400" src="https://user-images.githubusercontent.com/95366163/159240434-e668fdb1-eb40-4e36-ae7a-a90a4b534d49.png">

-Click the **Confirm** button to place your vote.
+Click the **Confirm** button to confirm your choice.

 A final transaction approval is needed to finalise voting. <br>
 Choose your transaction fee and click on **Approve**.